jkeuper/jkeuper.github.io/_posts/2017-10-05-editing-with-sed.md

 $ sed -e '5iXXX' readme.txt
 ```

-For some basic operations we don's use sed at all.
+Of course for some basic operations we don't use sed at all.
 Creating and appending to files is even easier without sed.
 ```bash
 $ echo First line > readme.txt
 $ echo Second line >> readme.txt